 In the third year of their doctoral program, a set of qualifying examinations (normally four) is designed for each student, following guidelines and criteria set by the faculty in each Field of Study.
 Again, these exams are normally completed in the third year.
 The dissertation prospectus must be approved by a colloquium and the departmental faculty.
 Students begin writing their dissertation in the third or fourth year of study and normally will have finished by the end of the fifth or sixth.
 However, it should be noted that students in Asian Religions, Early Mediterranean and West Asian Religions (EMWAR), Islamic Studies, Judaic Studies, New Testament, and Old Testament/Hebrew Bible, because of the intensive language and textual requirements of their programs, may request approval to have an extension by an extra term or an extra year.
-The completed dissertation by a committee of readers and the departmental faculty.
+The completed dissertation must be approved by a committee of readers and the departmental faculty.
 There is no oral examination at the completion of the dissertation.
 Instead, formal written reviews will be authored by 3-4 faculty offering critical feedback and recommendations for the next stage of publication.